 Your doctor will probably recommend surgery as your first form of treatment if you have melanoma.
 Your surgeon will recommend a wide local excision to remove the melanoma lesion as well as surrounding tissue to try to prevent the cancer from spreading.
 Wake Forest Baptist surgical oncologists use sentinel lymph node biopsies during surgery to determine if the cancer has spread to lymph nodes.
 Once involved lymph nodes are identified, they can safely remove them.
 Surgery is also used to stage the cancer—to determine how far the cancer has spread.
 Learn more about melanoma surgery at Wake Forest Baptist.

 There are many exciting advancements in the use of immunotherapies to treat melanoma.
-These include cell transfer techniques and the use of two different types of medicine: Yervoy™ and Interleukin-2.
+These include a new approach known as immune checkpoint blockade, drugs known as cytokines and cell transfer techniques.
 Learn more about immunotherapies for the treatment of melanoma.

 - Radiation Oncology